 UNILLOY

-Unilloy is a brand made by Sanjo Special Cast Co., Ltd. The company offers a selection of Dutch ovens and skillets made from FCD cast iron (graphite-rich cast iron).
+Unilloy is a brand made by Sanjo Special Cast Co., Ltd. The company offers a selection of Dutch ovens and skillets made from FCD (graphite-rich cast iron).

 L’hirondelle

-L’hirondelle makes some of the finest enameled Dutch ovens and casserole pots I have come across.
+L’hirondelle makes some of the finest enameled Dutch ovens and casserole pots I have encountered.
 They combined superb enameled cookware with heavy gauge stainless steel to protect the edges of the oven and lid.

-The small company located in Tsubame Niigata outsources its casting locally to Sato-Wax Co., Ltd. Despite the small scale, you will see L’hirondelle sold in premium department stores.
+The small company in Tsubame Niigata outsources its casting locally to Sato-Wax Co., Ltd. Despite the small scale, L’hirondelle is for sale in premium Japanese department stores.

-Authentic Japanese cast ironware is more expensive than other types, but it is definitely worth the money.
+Authentic Japanese cast ironware is more expensive than other types, but it is worth the money.
 The detail that goes into making every piece is astonishing.
-And, cast iron offers excellent durability, heat retention, and beauty.
+In addition, cast iron offers excellent durability, heat retention, and beauty.

 Is there a brand you would recommend for western style cast iron cookware?